Is all the “candidate experience” stuff that companies are being ‘forced’ to do, creating the prima-donnas of the corporate world?

 Are we therefore just making all of this ‘candidate experience’ effort just for the sake of it?

 You may think that your company has been successful for many years, that you have always recruited and retained the best employees out there, so why change now?
 What’s in it for your company and where do you start?

 The journey for many companies started a long time ago.
-HR Managers were asked to literally do a million things over the course of any normal day and just one of those jobs was recruitment.
+HR Managers were asked to literally do a million things over the course of any normal day and just one of those jobs was advertising for a job and recruitment.

 Despite their heavy workload, HR Managers took charge of candidate experience long before the phrase ‘candidate experience’ was coined.
 They would bring the stakeholders together and agree the requirement.
 They would create job descriptions, liaise with and manage agencies, set up interviews, help make decisions on which candidates to recruit, manage the offer and deliver a seamless onboarding process when the candidate started: all of which are vital aspects to securing candidates.

 Use a job description sample to create your next job advert and find the top talent.